dlang-tour/english/vibed/web-server.md

 class WebService
 {
     /*
-    session variable which will be available
-    for the current client's session
-    in other requests.
+    Using session variables such as this one, information associated with individual users can be persisted throughout all requests for the duration of each user's session.
     */
     private SessionVar!(string, "username")
         username_;

     /*
-    Because of the function name the path will be induced to /.
+    By default the requests to the root path ("/") are routed to the index method
     */
     void index(HTTPServerResponse res)
     {